talent-consulting/talent-consulting.github.io/handbook/governance/standards/services.md

 # Continuous Integration

-Continuous integration is the process of building, testing and packaging the code and artefacts needed to deploy the service.
+Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.
+It's a primary DevOps best practice, allowing developers to frequently merge code changes into a central repository where builds and tests then run. ([ref](https://www.atlassian.com/continuous-delivery/continuous-integration#:~:text=Continuous%20integration%20(CI)%20is%20the,builds%20and%20tests%20then%20run.))

 But way do we need CI?